 - Was it adopted well by the team?

-Now that you have discovered and defined the dynamics of innovation within the company, shift your focus to external sources.
+Now that you have discovered and defined the dynamics of organizational innovation, shift your focus to external sources.

-How Do Outside Entities View Your Organization’s Innovative Capacity?
+How Do Outside Entities View Your Organization’s Culture of Innovative?

 - How do clients, investors, and partners define your approach to innovation?